If you are looking for some fun things to do in Mississippi, then you have come to the right place!

 Along with hiking and camping, this is a great park for fishing and birdwatching.
 There is also a swimming pool.

 This is one of the best state parks in Mississippi.

 One of the best things to do in Natchez, Mississippi, is admiring all the beautiful, historic homes.
 Whether you love history, architecture, or simply photographing pretty buildings, you will love these homes.

 Stanton Hall is another regal mansion.
-Now acting as a museum, this Greek Revival building is opulent with its Corinthians columns, marble mantels, cast-iron railings, and French windows.
+Now acting as a museum, this Greek Revival building is opulent with its Corinthian columns, marble mantels, cast-iron railings, and French windows.

-Other homes in Natches worth checking out include Magnolia Hall, The Towers of Natchez, and Auburn.
+Other homes in Natchez worth checking out include Magnolia Hall, The Towers of Natchez, and Auburn.

 See the Birthplace of Kermit the Frog